massimocaprinali/cloud-foundry-public/liberty-customizingJRE.md

 The Liberty buildpack configures the default JVM options by taking into account:

-* An application's memory limit.
+* An app's memory limit.
 The applied JVM heap settings are calculated based on:
-  * an application's memory limit, as explained in [Memory limits and the Liberty buildpack](/docs/cloud-foundry-public?topic=cloud-foundry-public-memory_limits)
+  * an app's memory limit, as explained in [Memory limits and the Liberty buildpack](/docs/cloud-foundry-public?topic=cloud-foundry-public-memory_limits)
   * the JRE type, as the heap-related options for the JVM vary according to the JRE's supported options.

 * The [Liberty features supported in {{site.data.keyword.cloud_notm}}](/docs/cloud-foundry-public?topic=cloud-foundry-public-liberty_features).